Tayebasultana/Tour-of-Dreams-Client-Side/README.md

 ---

+# Follow these steps to run the project locally on your machine:
+1. **Clone or Download the Project**:
+   - You either clone the repository using `git clone` or download the ZIP file and extract it.

+2. **Install Node.js**:
+   - If the project uses **Node.js**, this step ensures you have Node.js installed on your local system.
+It's important for running JavaScript code outside the browser.

+3. **Install Project Dependencies**:
+   - This step installs all necessary libraries or dependencies the project requires, which are listed in `package.json`.

+4. **Run the Project**:
+   - This is the step where you start the application.
+Once you run the `npm run dev` command, the application will start a local development server.

+You can also modify the guide based on your project's specific needs, such as changing commands or adding more setup steps if required.

 ### Special Notes:

 - The website is designed to be **mobile-friendly** and responsive for all devices (mobile, tablet, desktop).